gouzal/coursera-issues/README.md

 # coursera-issues
-Provided solution for some cousera issues
+Provided solutions for some cousera issues